VanVDC/ev/README.md

 1. Navigate to the client folder, and in the root directory of the client folder, type the following:
    $ npm install
-1. Create an `.env` files for server.
+1. Create a `.env` files for server
-1. Create a mongoDB account and get the url
+1. Create a MongoDB account and get the URL
-1. Add mongoDB url in the env file
+1. Add MongoDB URL in the env file

 ```
 MONGO_URL=your-key-here
 ```

-5. Create a paypal account and get the id
+5. Create a PayPal account and get the id

 ```
 PAYPAL_CLIENT_ID=your-id-here